IJustWantAJob/USPS_occupancy_regression/README.md

 └── checking_output.ipynb # Utility to extract best CV score from training logs

+├── reportcontents_USPS # Markdown file (with images) going into the system design for this

 ## Core libraries used:
 requests, beautifulsoup4 — scraping
 pandas, numpy, glob — data handling